WebisD/http-api-without-lib/README.md

 ### 🔀 PUT
 In your browser, go to `http://localhost:8083` and click in `See your friends`

-Choose a friend you want to edit the information and click `Edit`
+Choose the friend you want to edit the information of and click `Edit`

 Fill in the fields and clik in `Save Changes`

-> This will send a POST method to the server requesting the replacement of the information
+> This will send a PUT request to the server requesting the replacement of the information
 > > If it's an image, the server will delete the last image and replace with the new one